 DH networks are responsible for covering 13% of the total heat demand in the EU .
-Although most of the DH networks are located in the northern countries due to their large load for Space-Heating (SH), & show the cost-effectiveness of these heat supply system in other locations.
-Traditionally, DH systems have been based on a large production plant, typically a Combined Heat & Power (CHP) plants due to the advantages of producing electricity and heat at the same time.
-DH system, as well as other energy systems, need to evolve and adapt to new requirements, reaching the 4th Generation DH systems or 4GDH.
+Although most of the DH networks are located in the northern countries due to their large load for Space-Heating (SH), & show the cost-effectiveness of these heat supply systems in other locations.
+Traditionally, DH systems have been based on a large production plant, typically a Combined Heat & Power (CHP) plants, due to the advantages of producing electricity and heat at the same time.
+DH systems, as well as other energy systems, need to evolve and adapt to new requirements, reaching the 4th Generation DH systems or 4GDH.

 DH networks, as well as electricity grids, needs to evolve into active systems where the instant heat load that needs to be satisfied controls the heat production and vice versa.

 DH networks, as well as electricity grids, needs to evolve into active systems where the instant heat load that needs to be satisfied controls the heat production and vice versa.
 The gradual introduction of RES into the heat production mix also incorporates a degree of uncertainty, due to the changing conditions of weather variables.
-This makes even more important the information that can be achieved from the energy meters about the consumption patterns in the different building that conform to the overall network.
+This makes even more important the information that can be achieved from the energy meters about the consumption patterns in the different buildings that conform to the overall network.

 This paper presents a data-driven model based on machine-learning techniques, such as classification and regression, that allow the characterization of the total heat load in a building and enabling the heat load forecast for the next time-steps.

 The rest of the paper is divided into 5 sections.
 In the next chapter, a literature review that summarizes the state of the art of data-driven models in terms of DH networks is presented.
-Then, different methods used along the study are shown, followed by the analysis and results chapter.
+Then, the different methods used in the study are shown, followed by the analysis and results chapter.
 To conclude, the conclusions from the study are drawn, indicating as well, which are the possibilities for the future that can follow this study.